pohlai88/AI-BOS-Finance/packages/canon/A-Governance/A-CONT/CONT_03_DatabaseArchitecture.md

 ### 2.1 The Promise

 > **"Write your Canon once.
-We decide if it runs on a $0/mo Neon instance or a $5000/mo AWS cluster based on the Tenant's tier."**
+We manage provider selection based on the Tenant's profile — from serverless to enterprise-grade, without code changes."**

 ### 2.2 Non-Negotiable Rules